deej-split/impressions-query-by-key/README.md

 ## How does it work?

-*digest* is a lambda impressions webhook.
+*digest* is a lambda impressions webhook POST.
 It writes impressions in batches of twenty-five to a backing DynamoDB table.
+You register it with the Split Impressions Webhook.

-*search* uses a global secondary index to pull all the impressions for a specific split key, they return them as JSON form as a response.
+*search* uses a global secondary index to pull all the impressions for a specific split key, then return them in JSON form as a response.
+It is a GET function URL, its only paramter the Split key you want to query.

-Impressions are automatically deleted from the DynamoDB table using its Time to Live (TTL) feature on the *time* column of the table, which is in seconds since the epoch (not the usual Split milliseconds since epoch).
-Currently, the largest window supported is seven days.
-Impressions older than seven days are automatically deleted from the impressions table.
+Impressions are automatically deleted from the DynamoDB table using its Time to Live (TTL) feature on the *ttl* column of the table, which is in seconds since the epoch (not the usual Split milliseconds since epoch).
+You can control the TTL by editing the *digest* lambda script; the script stamps impressions with a TTL when they are loaded to DynamoDB.
+Impressions older than the ttl are automatically deleted from the impressions table.

 [[Configuring TTL][https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/time-to-live-ttl-before-you-start.html]

 ## Installation

-Currently, the author would have to do the installation.
 The lambdas must be set up with permission to DynamoDB, and a suitable DynamoDB table must be created for the backing store, with Global Secondary Index on key.
-TTL must be set up on the *time* attribute of the DynamoDB table.
+Screenshots are included with this repository.
+TTL must be set up on the *ttl* attribute of the DynamoDB table.

-Provisioning this for a customer should be easy though.

 ## Known Issues